deve-sh/TimePad/README.md

 A basic example of the implementation of Timepad is provided at [this place](https://deve-sh.github.io/TimePad), one could use the [following algorithm](#basic-algorithm-for-replication) to replicate TimePad in any environment and any language that can use something like this.

+---

+## Before you proceed: There are some updates to the algorithm

+I noticed since I last published a doc about this algorithm that there were things I could improve on for efficiency and speed.

+Once you're done reading the algorithm, head on over to the [Improvements](#algorithm-improvements) section.

+---

 ## Basic Algorithm for replication

 Timepad can be replicated in the environment of your choice with the following algorithms: